ethic-bakeery/GUI-Password-manager/README.md

 2. Enter passwords
 3. Save

-NB: at the first use the inserted master key will be used to encrypt the new file.
+NB: at first use, the inserted master key will be used to encrypt the new file.

-Tags: Password Manager
+You may need to compile the code and create your own master key. execute the code with 'java -jar dist/Keyring.jar'